The author has worked in conservation and woodland management over many years.

-Well-balanced water and routine maintenance are the best way to enjoy your pool trouble-free.
-Keeping pH and sanitzers at the right levels are your basic defense against health and water appearance problems.
+Well-balanced water and routine maintenance are the best ways to enjoy your pool trouble free.
+Keeping the pH and sanitizers at the right levels are your basic defenses against health and water appearance problems.

-There are times, though, when there are unusual pressures on the water.
+There are times though, when there can be unusual pressures on the water: